 Day Two: Included Lake Maggiore boat trip

 Today you’ll explore beautiful Maggiore, Italy’s second largest lake, mountain-backed and famed for the beautiful gardens that line its shores.
-Board a water-taxi or steamer for the crossing to the, idyllic Borromean Islands.
-Visit stunning Isola Bella, with its 17th-century Baroque palace and water gardens, charmingly picturesque Isola dei Pescatori, inhabited by a community of fishermen and a perfect stop for a lunch of lake fish.
+Board a water-taxi or steamer for the crossing to the idyllic Borromean Islands.
+Visit the 17th-century Baroque palace and water gardens on Isola Bella, and stop in charmingly picturesque Isola dei Pescatori, inhabited by a community of fishermen and a perfect place fror a lunch of lake fish.

-A perfect day is completed with a visit to Verbania, where the world-famous gardens of Villa Taranto, created by an ex-pat Scotsman, are even more stunning than those of the islands’.
+Round off your day with a visit to Verbania, where the world-famous gardens of Villa Taranto, created by an ex-pat Scotsman, are even more stunning than those on the islands.
 Return to Belgirate for dinner after a wonderful day.

 Day Three: Optional visit to Lake Como

-An optional excursion today is to beautiful Lake Como.
-Head into Lombardy, to discover another of Italy’s most picturesque regions, enjoying visits to exquisite Bellagio and elegant Como Town before returning to Belgirate for the evening.
+You'll also have the opportunity to join us as we head into Lombardy on an excursion to Lake Come.
+Discover another of Italy’s most picturesque regions, aand enjoy visits to exquisite Bellagio and elegant Como Town before returning to Belgirate for the evening.

 Day Four: Included tour of Alba

-A second included excursion sees you head south on a panoramic tour of Langhe, where the UNESCO-protected hillsides are covered in cascading vineyards and hazelnut groves.
-Enjoy a tour of Alba, with its historical centre and 100 towers, best known for being the gastronomic home of precious white truffles and dark chocolate.
+Your second included excursion takes you south on a panoramic tour of Langhe, where the UNESCO-protected hillsides are covered in cascading vineyards and hazelnut groves.
+Enjoy a tour of Alba, with its historical centre and 100 towers, best known for being the gastronomic home of white truffles and dark chocolate.

-After a fascinating few hours, head further south, where the vineyards of Barolo produce the ‘king of Italian wines’.
-No visit to the area is complete without enjoying a glass of wine at Castello di Barolo, an enoteca within the turreted walls of the ancient castle – the final highlight of an enjoyable day.
+After a fascinating few hours, head further south to the vineyards of Barolo, which produce the "king of Italian wines".
+No visit to this region is complete without enjoying a glass of wine at Castello di Barolo, an enoteca within the turreted walls of the ancient castle.
+It's the final highlight of a really enjoyable day.

 Day Five: Rest and relax

-Relax today and enjoy the hotel and its surroundings.
-Why not return to nearby Stresa, where sumptuous villas and hotels, many set in exquisite parks and gardens, line the shore.
-The piazzas and tree-lined squares are filled with the bustle of the cafes and – this being Italy – any number of gelataria.
-Take the cable car up to modest-by- Alpine-standards Monte Mottarone, from where the views of the distant ‘proper’ Alps are simply stunning.
+Relax and enjoy the hotel and its surroundings, today.
+Why not return to nearby Stresa, where sumptuous villas and hotels, many set in exquisite parks and gardens, line the shore?
+The piazzas and tree-lined squares are filled with the bustle of the cafes and gelataria.
+Take the cable car up modest (by Alpine standards) Monte Mottarone, from atop which the views of the distant "proper" Alps are simply stunning.

 Day Six: Included visit to Zermatt to see the Matterhorn

-Saving the best till last, today’s included excursion is to world-famous Swiss resort Zermatt, towered over by the craggy pyramid of the Matterhorn.
-Travel via the Simplon Pass into Switzerland, climbing high into the Alps, hoping for clear skies to catch your first sight of perhaps the world’s most photographed peak.
-Take the optional journey on the famous Gornergrat Railway, an experience enjoyed by countless passengers for over 100 years, heading through alpine meadows to the summit station.
-From here, on a clear day, some 29 peaks – including of course the Matterhorn – and great glaciers form an unforgettable view.
-Head out on a mountain trail or simply take in the view before enjoying lunch in the mountain restaurant.
+Saving the best till last, today’s included excursion takes you to the world-famous Swiss resort of Zermatt, beneath the craggy pyramid of the Matterhorn.
+Travel via the Simplon Pass into Switzerland, climbing high into the Alps, hoping for clear skies so you can catch your first sight of the mighty mountain peaks as you go.
+Once in Zermatt, why not join an optional journey on the famous Gornergrat Railway, and heading through alpine meadows to the summit station?
+From here, on a clear day, some 29 peaks – including the Matterhorn – and great glaciers offer visitors an unforgettable view.
+Head out on a mountain trail, or simply take in the view before enjoying lunch in the mountain restaurant.
 Return to Belgirate this evening.

 Day Seven: Optional excursion to Piedmont

-A final day to soak up the atmosphere of this idyllic corner of the world brings the chance, perhaps, to enjoy a last cruise on the water, or a long leisurely lunch.
-Alternatively join our optional excursion to the stately capital of Piedmont, Turin.
-The city sits nestled at the foot of the Alps and boasts a Baroque heart at glittering odds with its industrious reputation.
-Wander down via Roma, with its ultra-chic stores, cross grand Piazza San Carlo with its elegant facades, and perhaps pause for coffee and a pastry in any number of ornate, traditional cafes.
-Petrol-heads might head for the city’s predictably fine motor museum - Fiat once employed over 120,000 of its inhabitants - while the curious might check the cathedral, where the Turin Shroud is kept under lock and key.
-A farewell dinner is served in the hotel this evening.
+You have one final full day to soak up the atmosphere of this idyllic corner of the world.
+Why not enjoy a last cruise on the water, take a long leisurely lunch, or join our optional excursion to the stately capital of Piedmont, Turin?
+This ancient city nestles at the foot of the Alps, and boasts a Baroque heart at glittering odds with its modern reputation for industry.
+Wander down Via Roma past ultra-chic stores, cross grand Piazza San Carlo with its elegant facades, and perhaps pause for coffee and a pastry in any number of ornate, traditional cafes.
+Petrol-heads might head for the city’s predictably fine motor museum - Fiat once employed over 120,000 of its inhabitants - while the curious might visit the cathedral, where the Turin Shroud is kept under lock and key.
+A farewell dinner will be served in the hotel this evening.

 Day Eight: Fly back to the UK

-Bid “arrivederci” to Maggiore’s beautiful shores, and transfer to the airport for the return flight to the UK.
+Leave Maggiore’s beautiful shores behind, and return to the airport to board your flight back to the UK.